Q: Do you represent students nationwide?

 Q. ARE ALL STUDENT CONDUCT PROCESSES THE SAME?

-Every school’s academic integrity code, student conduct code and Title IX policies and procedures is different.
-For example, private Colleges and Universities DO NOT have to provide students with Due Process.
-In contrast, publicly funded “state schools” MUST provide fundamental Due Process rights.
+Every school’s academic integrity code, student conduct code and Title IX policies and procedures are different.
+For example, private Colleges and Universities in Rhode Island and nationwide, DO NOT have to provide students with Due Process.
+In contrast, publicly funded “state schools” like the University of Rhode Island, MUST provide fundamental Due Process rights.